 Qualification & Verification Testing

 Qualification & Verification testing is indispensable to fall protection equipment manufacturers and users.
 Testing assures consumers that a product will perform to its specifications.
-This is especially important when failure of a product can significantly impact the health and safety of the user.
+This is especially important when a failure of a product can significantly impact the health and safety of the user.
 Testing is also used to verify that a product meets regulatory and voluntary standards.

 Gravitec offers a range of testing services to ensure product integrity and conformity to CSA and ANSI standards.
 Service offerings include: